P E O P L E

 l a b m a n a g e r

-maggie is the lab manager of the stress, health, and development lab. she recently graduated with a bachelor's degree in psychology and a minor in health studies from haverford college. before joining the shad lab, she worked as a project coordinator at the columbia university school of social work. she is interested in researching how early-life stress contributes to behavioral health outcomes later in life.
+maggie is the lab manager of the stress, health, and development lab. she recently graduated with a bachelor's degree in psychology and a minor in health studies from haverford college. before joining the shad lab, she worked as a project manager at the columbia university school of social work. she is interested in researching how early life stress contributes to mental health outcomes later in life. in the future, maggie hopes to pursue a Ph.D. in Clinical Psychology focusing on self-injurious thoughts and behaviors, particularly among minoritized populations and in the context of early life stress.

 mw1449@georgetown.edu